mdshehata80/Newcareer/README.md

 1. Go to **Cloud Run** in the Google Cloud Console for your project.
 2. It may take **2-5 minutes** for the service to appear.
 Wait and refresh the page.
 3. Find your service.
-The name will **not** be an exact match of your Backend ID.
 If your backend ID is `my-app`, the service name will look like `ssrmy-app-` followed by a random hash (e.g., `ssrinterviewtrainer-a1b2c3d4`).
 4. Click the service name, go to the **Revisions** tab, select the latest revision, and find the **Service account** email under the **Security** tab. **Copy this full email address.**

 ### Step 2: Grant Access to the API Key Secret